zwave-js/node-zwave-js/packages/zwave-js/api.md

     backupNVMRaw(onProgress?: (bytesRead: number, total: number) => void): Promise<Buffer>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen beginExclusion(options?: ExclusionOptions): Promise<boolean>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    //
-    // @deprecated
-    beginExclusion(unprovision: boolean | "inactive"): Promise<boolean>;
     beginHealingNetwork(options?: HealNetworkOptions): boolean;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen beginInclusion(options?: InclusionOptions): Promise<boolean>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "firmwareUpdateOTA"
-    //
-    // @deprecated
-    beginOTAFirmwareUpdate(nodeId: number, update: FirmwareUpdateFileInfo): Promise<void>;
     // (undocumented)
     cancelSecureBootstrapS2(reason: KEXFailType): void;
     configureSUC(nodeId: number, enableSUC: boolean, enableSIS: boolean): Promise<boolean>;